Skip to main content

 VITAL: an IDEAL stage 2b feasibility study of a randomised controlled trial evaluating whether virtual reality technology can improve surgical training in Sierra Leone

-William Bolton, Noel Aruparayil, Ibrahim Bundu, Bonnie Cundill, Tom Pike, Rosemary Darwood, Julian Scott, Julia Brown, David Jayne, Room 7.19,
+William S. Bolton, Noel Aruparayil, Ibrahim Bundu, Bonnie Cundill, Tom Pike, Rosemary Darwood, Julian Scott, Julia Brown, David Jayne,

 LMIClow- and middle-income countriesvirtual realityfeasibility studiessurgeons